 - Bedtime stories

-One thing I love about this app is you don’t have to be an expert to learn how to meditate and don’t have to do it for a long period of time.
+One thing I love about this app is you don’t have to be an expert to learn how to meditate and don’t have to do it for a long period.
 These types of apps can make practicing meditation easier and will help you stay on track with scheduling time for it each day.
-Trust me, even if it’s for 5 minutes, you will notice a difference with your anxiety.
+Trust me, even if it’s for 5 minutes, you will notice a difference in your anxiety.

 If you’re not a fan of using any of the apps, you can also search for guided meditations on YouTube.